serverless-components/tencent-website/README.md

 ```

-The `code` directory could either be a simple directory of html/css/js assets files, or a full fledged React app.
+**Note:** The `code` directory could either be a simple directory of html/css/js assets files, or a full fledged React app.

 For this example, you could add the code to index.html file:
 ```html